ReconnectedCC/docs/src/content/docs/mods/replethora/entity-sensor.md

+---
-# Entity sensor
+title: Entity Sensor
+---

 The entity sensor provides a way to query information about surrounding entities.
 There are so many ways this could go wrong…

 **Module: `plethora:sensor` ([view methods](https://plethora.madefor.cc/methods.html#module-methods-plethora:sensor))**

 Usable in:

 - Manipulator